William Banner (He/Him)

 Geography Student, Durham University

-Hi, I'm Grace, a first-year Geography BSc student at Durham University, To me, sustainability is not just about maintaining an ecological balance, but also achieving a social one.
+Hi, I'm Grace, a second-year Geography BSc student at Durham University, To me, sustainability is not just about maintaining an ecological balance, but also achieving a social one.
 I want to be a part of the movement to achieve this.
-Before starting university, I knew I wanted to have a career in agroecology, as it combined two industries that fascinated me.
+Before starting university, I knew I wanted to have a career in sustainable agriculture, as it combines two industries that fascinated me.
 As a rapidly growing field, it has the potential to help secure the future and make sure that sufficient nutrition is available in all corners of the world.
 It is important to me that my future career has an active role in innovating resilient agricultural practices and creating a sustainable food production system, whilst advocating the importance of sustainability and mitigating the impacts of global warming.
 With that being said, I knew that being part of the Laidlaw Research and Leadership Programme would give me an incredible opportunity to develop my leadership skills.
-Feeding off the passion and enthusiasm that fellow scholars also embrace I'll be able to further my knowledge in a structured and beneficial practice whilst undertaking my research project.
-I am excited to begin my journey as a Laidlaw Scholar and to see what destinations the coming years present me.
+Feeding off the passion and enthusiasm that fellow scholars also embrace I'll be able to further my knowledge in a structured and beneficial practice, with firsthand experience as part of my LiA.
+I have now completed my Laidlaw Scholar journey, however I know my journey to becoming a great leader will never truly be over...
 Please feel free to reach out, I would love to chat!

 Axel Morgan